TypeStrong/grunt-ts/README.md

 Grunt-ts is an npm package that handles TypeScript compilation work in GruntJS build scripts.
 It provides a [Grunt-compatible wrapper](#support-for-tsc-switches) for the `tsc` command-line compiler, and provides some [additional functionality](#grunt-ts-gruntfilejs-options) that improves the TypeScript development workflow.
 Grunt-ts supports compiling against [tsconfig.json](#tsconfig) or even a [Visual Studio project](#vs) directly.
 Grunt-ts is itself written in [TypeScript](./tasks/ts.ts).

-### Latest Changes
-Latest beta release is `6.0.0-beta.19` which is compatible with TypeScript 2.7, and any future version of TypeScript by using the [tsconfig.json passthrough](#passthrough) feature, or the [additionalFlags](#additionalflags) option.
-Latest stable release is `5.5.1` with built-in support for features added in TypeScript 1.8.
-[Full changelog is here](CHANGELOG.md).

-### How To Contribute
-Thank you for your interest in contributing!
-Please see the [contributing](CONTRIBUTING.md) guide for details.

 ### Looking for Maintainers
 Do you use grunt-ts?
 Would you like to help keep it up-to-date for new TypeScript versions?
 Please let [@nycdotnet](https://github.com/nycdotnet) know.

+### How To Contribute
+Thank you for your interest in contributing!
+Please see the [contributing](CONTRIBUTING.md) guide for details.

+### Latest Changes
+Latest beta release is `6.0.0-beta.20` which is compatible with TypeScript 2.7, and any future version of TypeScript by using the [tsconfig.json passthrough](#passthrough) feature, or the [additionalFlags](#additionalflags) option.
+Latest stable release is `5.5.1` with built-in support for features added in TypeScript 1.8.
+[Full changelog is here](CHANGELOG.md).

 ## Quickstart